aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 Amazon CloudWatch Synthetics allow you to monitor your application by generating **synthetic** traffic.
 The traffic is produced by a **canary**: a configurable script that runs on a schedule.
 You configure the canary script to follow the same routes and perform the same actions as a user, which allows you to continually verify your user experience even when you don't have any traffic on your applications.

+# Note - Under construction 🚧
+Sections marked with 🚧 are not yet implemented and are mentioned here for the sake of completeness

 ## Canary

 To illustrate how to use a canary, assume your application defines the following endpoint: